 In Ghana, the government is aiming at a firmly Ghanaian based motor industry.
 Two weeks?

-In Ghana, the government is aiming at a firmly Ghanaian based motor industry.
+Background: In Ghana, the government is aiming at a firmly Ghanaian based motor industry.
 Two weeks ago, the Transport and Communication Commissioner Major Kwame Asante warned that the government would no longer allow cars to be assembled in Ghana unless the work was done by Ghanaian firms.

 factories not prepared to operate exclusively with Ghanaian worker would not be allowed to continue in business, Major Asante warned.